cdparks/advent2024/README.md

 ### Stubbing out new modules

-Use the `stub.py` script to stub out a new module:
+Use the `stub.py` script to stub out a new module and download the day's puzzle input:

 ```console
 $ ./stub.py -h